Women In STEM: Marine Mammal Center Combines Science With Animal Welfare

-Women are underrepresented in a lot of scientific fields, but there’s one branch of biological science that bucks the trend: veterinary science.
-Women now make up the majority of veterinarians in the US, and fill close to 80 percent of the seats in vet schools.
+Women are underrepresented in a lot of scientific fields, but there’s one branch of biological science that bucks that trend: veterinary science.
+Women now make up the majority of veterinarians in the U.S., and fill close to 80 percent of the seats in vet schools.

 The Marine Mammal Center in the Marin Headlands is a good example of this trend.
-The center is a combination emergency hospital, rehabilitation center, and research institute for seals, sea lions, sea otters, whales, dolphins, and more.
-Seventy percent of its paid staff and 73 percent of the volunteer community are women.
+The center is a combination emergency hospital, rehabilitation center, and research institute for seals, sea lions, sea otters, whales, dolphins, among other sea creatures.
+Three quarters of its paid staff and the volunteer community are women.

 Inside one pen, a group of about five women are gathered around a young California sea lion named Boomer.
 Boomer is about the size of a Labrador Retriever, and he has cuts and gouges on several areas of his body.
 Dr. Lorraine Barbosa, a veterinarian, leads the team in examining his wounds.

 Barbosa sprays an orange liquid into the wounds, while a volunteer restrains the sea lion in a kind of kneeling wrestler’s stance, straddling the young animal while holding its head firmly against the ground.
 Most people here — interns, volunteers, vet techs — are well-trained in restraining their charges.

 “We’re very careful with these guys because they are wild animals,” says Barbosa.
 “So even though they’re sick and injured and cute, we try to approach them as we would a wild animal, because they can be potentially dangerous in terms of biting us.”

 Women make up the bulk of the workforce here.
 There are about 90 paid staff, and an army of 1,400 volunteers.
 At any given time, there may be 80 to 100 people at the center, showing school groups and visitors around, doing administrative or research work, or caring for the animals.